numbereself/caracAL/README.md

 The enable_bwi option opens a monitoring panel that displays the status of the characters running within caracAL if set to true.
 The enable_minimap option configures if caracAL should generate a minimap summarizing your current game state.
 The minimap is located in the monitoring panel.
 Therefore, if the minimap is enabled, the monitoring panel will always be served and ignore the previous setting.
 The expose_CODE option shares the CODE directory, where your scripts are located, via the webserver.
 This is useful if you i.e. want to load the scripts you are using in caracAL from the steam client.
 Scripts shared in this manner will be available i.e. under the URL `localhost:924/CODE/caracAL/tests/cm_test.js`.
+The expose_TYPECODE option is the TypeScript analogon of expose_CODE.
+It requires enable_TYPECODE to be true.
+Scripts will be reachable under `http://localhost:924/TYPECODE/caracAL/examples/crabs_with_tophats.js`.
+Take special note that even though you developed in TypeScript, the output will be compiled and in .js form.
 If you do not enable either of these options no webserver will be opened. config.js files which do not have the web_app section, i.e. those, which were created before the update, will not open a webserver either.

 The characters key contains information about which characters to run.
-Each character has four fields:
+Each character has five fields:

 - realm: Which server the character should run on
- - script: Which script the character should run.
-Scripts are located in the CODE folder.
 - enabled: caracAL will only run characters who have this field set to true
 - version: Which version of the game client this character should run.
 A value of 0 represents the latest version

+- script: Which JavaScript script the character should run.
+Scripts are located in the CODE folder.
+Will be ignored in a TypeScript setup.
+- typescript: Which TypeScript script the character should run.
+Scripts are located in the TYPECODE folder.
+Requires enable_TYPESCRIPT to be set to true.
+Take note that the file ending specified still needs to be .js and not .ts .

 ### Running your own code

-The default code located at `./CODE/example.js`, as specified by the character property `script`.
-This script makes your characters farm tiny crabs on the beach.
+The default code located is at `./CODE/caracAL/examples/crabs.js` or `./TYPECODE/caracAL/examples/crabs_with_tophats.ts`, as specified by the character properties `script` or `typescript`, depending on wether or not TypeScript is enabled.
+These scripts make your characters farm tiny crabs on the beach.
-You can create your own scripts in the `./CODE/` directory.
+You can create your own scripts in the `./CODE/` or `./TYPECODE` directory.
 Since caracAL runs the same files as the game client you should be able to use the exact same files in caracAL.

 ## So why should I use caracAL?